 Companies that produce or handle goods like medical equipment or supplies, perishable foods, mechanical assemblies, and various other products must ensure their buildings are the appropriate temperature for housing these products.
 A warehouse full of perishable food quickly becomes a breeding ground for bacteria and disease if the temperature in the space exceeds acceptable levels.
 This can potentially harm customers or even workers in the building.
 When businesses fail to maintain the quality of their products, they often suffer serious financial backlash as well as damage to their reputations.
 One solution to safeguard the correct temperature in any large building is to install and use an HVLS fan.

-How Fans Can Help
+How HVLS Fans Can Help

 For one, the oversized fan blades keep interior temperatures more consistent by recirculating the air in a space.
 As the air inside an interior space warms up, it begins to rise.
 Eventually, the temperature at ground level will be much cooler than the temperature closer to the ceiling.
-While this may sound like it would be more comfortable to the workers on the ground, this presents several problems.
-First, since that warm air continues to rise, the building’s heating and cooling system must work extra hard to keep pumping temperate air into the space.
+While this may sound like it would be more comfortable for workers, this presents a problem.
+As the warm air continues to rise, the building’s heating and cooling system must work extra hard to keep pumping temperate air into the space.

-HVLS fans move the air inside the space and keep things cool so your heating and cooling system won’t have to work as hard.
-Additionally, you can operate many HVLS fans in reverse for the opposite effect, blowing the warm air at the ceiling back down toward the cooler ground level in the winter to save money.
+HVLS fans move the air inside the space and keep things cool, so heating and cooling systems don’t have to work as hard.
+Additionally, HVLS fans can operate in reverse for the opposite effect, blowing the warm air at the ceiling back down toward the cooler ground level in the winter to save money.

 Protect Inventory and Your Employees